 To attract the existing IRL crate digging audience it'll be funk, soul, disco, house 70s/80s stuff.
 To educate newer diggers, I think they'll start with something more current.
 We'll really attract people by picking up where the likes of Spotify leave off.

 If you want to listen to a lot of great music, it's simply just not available on Spotify.
 If you're into house music and finding Ron Hardy edits, you'll only find a few singles that were taken from recent compilations on Spotify.
 On the other side, from a discovery standpoint, sure there's radio on Spotify but you can't really tell a story.
 You're not getting adjacent stuff from people who collaborated, there's no six degrees of separation; it's an algorithm that doesn't look at the "hidden network" of artists and releases that exist on Discogs.

 Spotify is very limited in that respect.
-Do you think Discogs is the best catalogue to draw from then?
+Do you think Discogs is the best catalog to draw from then?

 They have 5.5 million or so releases cataloged and counting, so yes.
 Unfortunately, obtaining the digital rights to all of those songs is quite the challenge.
 Not even Jay Z can do it.

 So, you're also a kind of modern Napster?

 Ha, I feel like a pirate but the reality is we're not doing anything illegal.
 YouTube is still getting all the attribution for plays and Discogs has all this data available to developers like myself for free.
 YouTube isn't an exact rip, in many cases, someone is recording a video of an album playing on their home stereo system.
 I would love to find a way to get the actual songs, but that would require lots of relationships and a business model that works.

 What's the future for crate digger?